The (Short) History of Mission the Pirate Surgeon

 Pyracy in the Beginning

 My interest in pirates go back a long way.
 My first exposure to them that I can recall was from MPC's Walt Disney's Pirates of the Caribbean skeleton models came out in the 70s.
 I was six or seven and that was the perfect time for Disney to strike.
 As I recall it today, my favorites were Dead Man's Raft (below left) and Fate of the Mutineers (right).
 Of course, I either didn't have the money or couldn't find them, so I bought other models, only one of which has survived to this day.
-Still, I've bought more of them and plan to recondition them for a future diorama to be used in my living room (in my non-existent spare time).From there, my interest in pirates waxed and waned.
-By 2002, I had acquired dozens of books on the topic in various fits and starts of interest over the years.
+(I have since bought some of them from eBay and had my pirate reenacting friend Dan Needham recondition and paint them for me.)
+My interest in pirates waxed and waned over the years.
+By 2002, I had acquired dozens of books on the topic in various fits and starts over the years.

 Pyracy in the On-line World

 Sometime in 2002, it occurred to me to search for info on-line about one of my favorite pirates: Captain Misson.
 This ultimately led me to a pirate forum: www.piratesinfo.com where I hung around posting questions and getting involved in reading history related to the pirates until they made me a moderator at the site.
 It was here that I first learned that Captain Misson was most likely not based in fact at all, but was a fictional creation of the author of The General History of the Robberies and Murders of the Most Notorious Pyrates.
 I did a great deal of historical research during my tenure at that forum.
-You'll find articles like that in the bottom selection grid of the Pirate Surgeon's Main Page.
+You'll find links to some of the material I wrote during that period on the Pirate Miscellanea Page.

 I also have a goofy side, leading me to undertake a bunch of goofy pirate projects.
 The piratesinfo site received many posts, clearly from school children, fishing for information they could steal to put into school reports without having to do any actual research.
 I found this funny, so I created the 1000 Word Do-It-Yourself Pirate Report that worked along the lines of those Mad Magazine features where you can choose from a variety of words and phrases embedded in the document to create a :"standard" report.
 It's hard to explain, but I promise you'll get a giggle out of it, so feel free to check it out for yourself via the above link.